amandac3600/Kitten_Around/README.md

 * An instructions tab for users to click on
 * A production README

-INSTRUCTIONS:
-Your goal is to get Bobo to the finish line at the end of the map, which will be designated by a fish.
-Bobo hates water, so you must make sure to avoid falling into the pond on the way.
-On the path, there will be enemy mice for Bobo to avoid; but if Bobo eats some catnip, she will become invulnerable to mice (will add if time allows).

-Using the left and right arrow keys to move and the space bar to jump, get the hungry Bobo to the fish as fast as possible!

 # Wireframes

 <img width="1024" src="/images/Homepage.png">

 * Game controls on the right include New Game and Pause Game buttons
 * There will be a button at the top to see the game's instructions and a button to mute and unmute the game's music
-* Nav links at the bottom include links to this game's GitHub repository and my LinkedIn profile
+* Nav links at the bottom include links to this game's GitHub repository and the creator's LinkedIn profile

 # Technologies